syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Decorator

 You can decorate the source point and target point of the connector using decorator shape.
 The `sourceDecorator` and `targetDecorator` properties are used to add decorators to connector.
-The following code illustrates how decorator is created and added at connector’s target point.
+The following code illustrates how decorator is created and added at connector's target point.

 {% highlight js %}